 Tip: Many popular attractions in or near Times Square, such as Top of the Rock and Madame Tussauds are included for free with all of the tourist discount passes as well as hop-on, hop-off bus ticket packages.
 Read our post comparing all the passes available to you.

 Be sure to check out our full list of self guided New York City tours, particularly our:

 Stop A – MadameTussauds 234 West 42nd Street between 7th and 8th Avenues

 The world famous wax figure attraction has over 200 wax figures of famous musicians, A-list stars, sports legends, world leaders and more.
 There is a Marvel Super Hero 4D ultra-sensory super heroes film.
 Be sure to take selfies with the Hulk, Captain America, Thor and Ironman!
 Don’t let the full prices listed below scare you away.
 There are many coupons, vouchers and discounts for Madame Tussauds available to lower the price of entry significantly.
-See our blog post for all the details.
+See our blog post for all the details or purchases tickets here.

 Stop B – Times Tower (1905) + the Time Ball – One Times Square (corner of Broadway and 7th Avenue, West 42nd and West 43rd Street)